akshata29/digitalclaims/README.md

 2. **PowerShell**: The one-command deployment process uses PowerShell to execute all the required activities to get the accelerator up and running.
 If you don't have PowerShell, install it from [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6).
 Direct link to [MSI download](https://github.com/PowerShell/PowerShell/releases/download/v6.2.3/PowerShell-6.2.3-win-x64.msi).
 If you have an older version of Power Shell you will have to update to the latest version.

-3. **Request access to Form recognizer**.
-[Form Recognizer](https://learn.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/overview?view=form-recog-3.0.0) is available in a limited-access preview.
-Please contact Microsoft to get access to the preview and submit the Form Recognizer.
-Once you have access, you can [create](https://portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=microsoft_azure_cognitiveservices_formUnderstandingPreview#create/Microsoft.CognitiveServicesFormRecognizer) the form recognizer service.

 ## List of Artifacts Deployed

 * API Connection